AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 - Azure sees port 80 is ready to go, so Azure adds this instance to the Wep App load balancer.

-### About my Docker Image Labels
+### The Docker Image labels
-I created 1 Docker image and Labeled it 3 different ways https://hub.docker.com/r/adampaternostro/apachetomcatazure/tags/
+The public repository of my image has 3 labels which are descibed below https://hub.docker.com/r/adampaternostro/apachetomcatazure/tags/
-1. latest: This is the code you would use in production.
+1. **latest**: This is the code you would use in production.
 You need to test and configure this for your needs.
-2. good: This simulates a web app that takes 3 minutes to warm up, but does not start Apache until Tomcat is ready.
+2. **good**: This simulates a web app that takes 3 minutes to warm up, but does not start Apache until Tomcat is ready.
-3. bad: This simulates the problem I am trying to solve.
+3. **bad**: This simulates the problem I am trying to solve.
 Tomcat not ready for action, but starts receiving traffic.

 ### To build the Docker image